 The Annoying Pigment Treatments

-Ways To Get Green Out of Your Hair
+How To Get Green Out of Your Brown Hair

 1. Fast Food Maniac

-You’ll be amazed at the easiest, the cheapest, and the quickest way to neutralize the annoying green color.
+You’ll be amazed at the easiest, cheapest, and quickest way to neutralize the annoying green color.
 Did you guess?
 Find a red shade somewhere.
 One of the sources is ketchup!

 Here is what to do: